lcalvarez/yelp_analysis/README.md

         deployment but should be modified in the future.
 Open up the notebook and you should be able to run code, if desired.
 The analysis is present there with the report.

+    d.)
+When finished, run:
+            ./terraform destroy
+        in ec2/terraform to remove the infrastructure.

 ---------------------------- Technical Notes -----------------------------------